1987 Tampa riots

-The 1987 Tampa riots were two riots in Tampa, Florida that occurred in February and April 1987 that started after two African Americans died in encounters with the police.
-1986 & 1987 would be a time of racial tension in Tampa as well.
+The 1987 Tampa riots were two riots in Tampa, Florida, that occurred in February and April 1987 that started after two African Americans died in encounters with the police.
+The years 1986 and 1987 would be a time of racial tension in Tampa as well.

 It would be similar to nearly 20 years earlier when Tampa was the site of rioting for several days after a 19-year-old African American man named Martin Chambers was shot and killed by a white police officer of the Tampa Police Department, James Calvert.

 Background

 During a period spanning from November 1986 to April 1987, four African American males were killed during encounters involving white officers of the Tampa Police Department.
 At the time, 25% of African Americans who lived in Tampa resided in public housing projects.
-In the census tracts where the College Hill and Ponce de Leon housing projects, the population of them would increase 17% between 1970 to 1985, which was at twice the rate of other black neighborhoods in the city.
-In July 1986, the unemployment rate would be reported as being 10.4% for black people in Hillsborough County while for whites it would be at 5.2%.
+In the census tracts for the College Hill and Ponce de Leon housing projects, the population increased 17% between 1970 and 1985, which was at twice the rate of other black neighborhoods in the city.
+In July 1986, the unemployment rate was reported as being 10.4% for black people in Hillsborough County while the white unemployment rate was 5.2%.

 Blacks who were middle class would move to different neighborhoods apart from College Hill and Ponce de Leon while white families who lived in the area prior to arrival of blacks in general had moved to the suburbs.

-February 18-21, 1987
+February 18–21, 1987

 Incident

 The riot started after a 23-year-old African American man named Melvin Eugene Hair who had paranoid schizophrenia got into a fight with his family and died after being restrained by the police when they intervened.
 The fight started after Hair started reading cards from other players in a card game.
 His mother told him to stop and then attempted to burn someone with a cigarette.
 A fight broke out and a guest ended up calling the police to get him to a mental health center.
 The guest said on the phone that Hair had a knife to get a quicker response, despite the fact that he did not have one.
 Officers who responded got into a fight while trying to restrain him.
 Eventually, one of the responding officers, David D’Agresta put Hair into a carotid artery restraint that he had learned at the police academy.
 Later on, attempts were made to revive him but were unsuccessful.